objectbox/objectbox-generator/README.md

     {  // Update
         const char* appendix = " & some bread";

-        // updating a string property is a little more involved but nothing we can't manage with a little elbow grease size_t old_text_len = task->text ? strlen(task->text) : 0;
+        // updating a string property is a little more involved but nothing too hard size_t old_text_len = task->text ? strlen(task->text) : 0;
         char* new_text = (char*) malloc((old_text_len + strlen(appendix) + 1) * sizeof(char));

         if (task->text) {
             memcpy(new_text, task->text, old_text_len);

-            // free the previously allocated memory, which would otherwise be lost when overwritten below free(task->text);
+            // free the previously allocated memory or it would be lost when overwritten below free(task->text);
         }
         memcpy(new_text + old_text_len, appendix, strlen(appendix) + 1);